CEVO: Comprehensive EVent Ontology Enhancing Cognitive Annotation: Introduction

 \section{Introduction}

-The size of structured as well as unstructured data on the Web is enormously growing.
-On one side, an important portion of the Web remains unstructured (i.e. textual data) which are being published from social network feeds, blogs, news, logs etc. On the other side, the size of structured data openly published is indeed considerable.
-So far, Linked Data has published more than 130 billion triples from over 9960 datasets\footnote{observed on October 18th 2016 at http://lodstats.aksw.org/}.
-These large datasets result from heterogeneous, ad hoc ontologies and lexicons.
-While this heterogeneity provides flexibility, it complicates both reuse of ontologies and interlinking of datasets.
+While the size of data on the Web is growing dramatically in both structured and unstructured, still a high proportion of the Web remains unstructured (i.e., textual data) such as social network feeds, blogs, news, logs.
+However, the size of structured data is also significant; e.g., so far more than 130 billion triples are published on Linked Open Data from over 9,960 datasets\footnote{observed on September 30th 2018 at \url{http://lodstats.aksw.org/}}.
+These large datasets subscribe to ad hoc, independently created and diverse lexicons, nomenclatures, vocabularies, taxonomies, and ontologies.
+Although this diversity provides flexibility, it complicates both reuse of ontologies and interlinking of datasets.

+So far, named entity recognition and entity linking to the background knowledge base have received substantial attention in research studies.
+However, the analysis of relations over named entities has not.
+Although cognitive scientists e.g., Doumas and Humel, 2005 \cite{doumas2005approaches,doumas2005symbolic} suggest that relational content is key to reasoning, a review of the literature on unstructured as well as structured data revealed a deficiency in research on the abstract conceptualization required to organize relations.
+Observing deficiencies in (i) \emph{relation extraction} from text, (ii) \emph{contextual equivalencing of relations}, and (iii) dealing with the \emph{diversity of ontologies} motivated us to investigate an abstract conceptualization of relations.